10 Morning Habits for Better Gut Health

 Can stress affect digestion?

 Yes, stress can influence appetite, meal timing, stomach comfort, and bowel habits.
-Calm breathing, regular meals, sleep, and movement may help support a healthier routine, but ongoing anxiety, depression, or digestive symptoms should be discussed with a healthcare professional.
+Calm breathing, regular meals, sleep, and movement may help support a healthier routine.

 Read more